SOC 1, SOC 2 + HITRUST CSF, PCI DSS, and HIPAA Compliance

 Health Insurance Portability and Accountability Act (HIPAA)

 The HIPAA Security Rule is a national standard set for the protection of consumers’ electronic protected health information (ePHI).
-The ePHI that an organization manages must be protected from anticipate breaches by mandating a risk assessment and implementing appropriate physical, administrative, and technical safeguards.
+The ePHI that an organization manages must be protected from anticipated breaches by mandating a risk assessment and implementing appropriate physical, administrative, and technical safeguards.
 HIPAA laws are regulated by the Office for Civil Rights (OCR) and are meant to protect unauthorized use and disclosure of ePHI.

 Please reach out to us by filling out the form below and we will respond as soon as possible!